eigenhombre/steelcut/README.md

 # Features

-This program provides a simple template for new Common Lisp projects,
-including:
+The program generates new Common Lisp projects.
+The idea is to make it as easy as possible to generate, test, build and install a new Common Lisp program as easily as possible.

 - Projects can be generated and built using [SBCL](https://en.wikipedia.org/wiki/Steel_Bank_Common_Lisp), a free, fast and multi-platform Lisp system
+- Generated projects have selectable features as outlined in Feature Selection, below
 - Build stand-alone binaries for the current architecture with one command (`make`)
-- Install on current path (`make install`)
+- Install using `make install`
-- Run unit tests for current project (`make test`)
+- Run unit tests for current project `make test`
 - Run tests and build sample project within Docker (`make docker`)
   - Do the above in the GitHub Actions CI system (see generated `build.yml`)

 # Status

-Very very alpha.
+Pretty alpha.
 I'm using it, probably nobody else is.

 Tested only on `(and SBCL (or (Mac M1) (and Docker Ubuntu))))`.